joshlemon/ir-toolkit/README.md

+# ir-toolkit

+ir-toolkit is a collection of tools and scripts that maybe useful to Incident Responders.

+## url-sanitiser
+This is a python script for sanitising malicious URLs so they are safe to use in web apps and don't render in web pages.

-# ir-extractor
+## ir-extractor

-This is a python tool for extracting common strings from STDIN used by Incident Responders for processing text.
+This is a python script for extracting common strings from STDIN used by Incident Responders for processing text.